 The winning high hand in Omaha Hi-Lo is identical to that of Omaha High.
 There are no qualification requirements for the high, meaning there will always be a winning high hand.

 Low hands must qualify to be eligible for winning the low half of the pot.

 - A low hand is composed of any two cards from a player's hand, and any three cards from the board (community cards).

 - The cards a player uses for his best High hand have no effect on the low.
 The player can use the same cards, different ones or a combination from his hand.

 - A qualifying low hand is defined as five unpaired cards, all with ranks at or below 8.

 - Aces are considered low for the low hand.

 - Flushes and straights are ignored for the low, meaning the best low possible is A-2-3-4-5 regardless of suits.

 - Low hands are counted from the top down, meaning the hand is only as good as its highest card.
-For example:

 - Any hand with a pair, or with a card higher than 8, does not qualify, even if the rank of the pair is below 8.